WHAT DIFFERENCE DOES 1% MAKE?

 When you contribute, you benefit from contributions from DHL as well.
 But you also benefit from tax savings: pension contributions are made pre-tax, which means your tax and National Insurance (if you’re in Penwise) are calculated after your contributions are taken into account, which results in you paying less.

-Download the DC Additional Penwise Contributions form here
+Download the DC Additional Voluntary Contributions form here

 How much can you afford to contribute?

-Your summary leaflet will tell you how much DHL will contribute to your pension account and you can contribute more by paying Additional Voluntary Contributions (AVCs).
+Your summary leaflet will tell you how much DHL will contribute to your pension account and you can contribute more by paying Additional Penwise Contributions (APCs).

 Check out the Money Helper’s workplace pension contribution calculator about how much you and DHL will contribute, and what this means for your income.